975L/SiteBundle/README.md

 To facilitate reading, models are also available in Markdown format.
 If you do a modification, you can use Command `php bin/console models:twig2md` to convert Twig models templates to their Markdown equivalent.

 If this project **help you to reduce time to develop**, you can sponsor me via the "Sponsor" button at the top :)

+### AssetController

+You can use this route to serve an asset file, by using the following code in your Twig template: `{{ path('asset_file', {'file': 'your/path/your_file.ext[.ext2]'}) }}`.

+file name can contain uppercase, lowercase, accented letters, "-", "_", "/", "\", only spaces are not allowed.
+You can also use 2 file extensions.

+This will be helpful if you want to give access to your assets to registered users.
+You simply need to add `- { path: ^/your/path, roles: ROLE_USER }` to `config/packages/security.yaml` > `access_control`part.
+And you can add an http basic authentication on the asset folder itself.

+### DownloadController

+You can use this route to force the download of an asset file, by using the following code in your Twig template: `{{ path('download_file', {'file': 'your/path/your_file.ext[.ext2]'}) }}`.

+file name can contain uppercase, lowercase, accented letters, "-", "_", "/", "\", only spaces are not allowed.
+You can also use 2 file extensions.

+This will be helpful in case of text files like json or whatever.nt to give access to your assets to registered users.
+You can also protect your route by adding `- { path: ^/your/path, roles: ROLE_USER }` to `config/packages/security.yaml` > `access_control`part.
+And you can add an http basic authentication on the download folder itself.

+### Twig Components

+Some Twig components are available, check `templates/components` to see and them and their use.